dgs700/angular-custom-element/README.md

 3) Call the .register() function with a tag name (including namespace plus dash plus name) and the custom element config object (very similar to X-Tag config).
-Your directive names must match.
+You will also need to define matching element directives, i.e. "tagName1"...
 ````javascript
 $customElementsProvider.register('tag-name1', { elemConfigObj1 })
     .register('tag-name2', { elemConfigObj2 })